 - Governments: The public sector uses predictive analytics to identify city growth and the need for improvements in roads, housing, businesses and other community necessities to support local populations.

 - Manufacturing: Quality control is integral to manufacturing to avoid defects.
-Predictive analytics can help identify anomalies, optimize parts distribution, find supply chain opportunities and detect issues with machinery.
+Predictive analytics can help identify anomalies, optimise parts distribution, find supply chain opportunities and detect issues with machinery.

 How Your Business Can Use Predictive Analytics

 Numerous businesses reap benefits by leveraging predictive analytics platforms.
-However, many don't realize the full spectrum of opportunities until they buy into a platform offering optimization and operational improvements.
+However, many don't realise the full spectrum of opportunities until they buy into a platform offering optimisation and operational improvements.
 Typically, businesses start with predictive analytics to improve customer service and experience.
-However, they also offer a much better user experience, increased customer satisfaction, loyalty and brand reputation.
+However, they also offer a much better user experience, increased customer satisfaction, loyalty, and brand reputation.

-As executives continue experimenting with predictive analytics, they realize its numerous opportunities and implications.
-Businesses want to know that predictive analytics can positively impact revenue and profitability and it can optimize promotions, sales, marketing and operations.
-With optimized business procedures, businesses can be more productive and build better customer retention.
+As executives continue experimenting with predictive analytics, they realise its numerous opportunities and implications.
+Businesses want to know that predictive analytics can positively impact revenue and profitability and it can optimise promotions, sales, marketing, and operations.
+With optimised business procedures, businesses can be more productive and build better customer retention.